elefevre/elements-of-unit-testing-style/README.md

 In the early days in JUnit, many teams I knew were trying to use every feature it provided (it had so few! they must all be have been useful, right?).
 That meant stuffing tests into "test suites".
 This was a pain because it was all too easy to forget to update the suite after a new test had been created.
 It was also too tempting to comment out a failing test, only to forget to uncomment it after fixing it.

-The worst is that it tempted developers to write tests that were expecting to be run in a certain order.
+Worst is that it tempted developers to write tests that were expecting to be run in a certain order.
 For example, one test would populate the database, the following would check that a search was possible, and the last would check that deletion would work.
 In other words, those tests would be largely interdependent, difficult to parallelize, difficult to maintain (are you sure the 'delete' test has actually removed something? or was it that the other test just never properly populate the database?).

 My advice is to stop relying on such mecanism.
 Do not assume that tests will be run in a specific order.
 This will help you make them as independent of each other as possible.
 Which will also put pressure towards writing production code in small, independent modules.